flutter/website/src/add-to-app/ios/add-flutter-screen.md

 ```

 ### If you can't directly make FlutterAppDelegate a subclass

 If your app delegate can't directly make `FlutterAppDelegate` a subclass,
 make your app delegate implement the `FlutterAppLifeCycleProvider`
 protocol in order to make sure your plugins receive the necessary callbacks.
-Otherwise, plugins that depend on these events may have undefined behavior.
+Otherwise, plugins that depend on these events might have undefined behavior.

 For instance: